Coaching supervision, One-on-one Executive Coaching, Executive Team Coaching and Corporate Coaching missions are usually set in a predefined number of

 - Recapitulation and appraisal of session.

-Place of intervention: usually in my office, or any other place mutually agreed.
+Place of intervention: in the organisation's premises, in my office, or any other place mutually agreed.